biosemantics/matrix-generation/requirement-notes.md

 *** Fix constrainted structures
 **** Prepend structure by is_modifier character values and search ontologies for matches: If match found adapt structure accordingly and remove these is_modifier characters/values.
 Longer constrainted structure matches are preferred.

+*** Remove characters with only a single value over all taxa

 *** frequency modifiers from XML input can enable/disable inheritance e.g. rarely yellow; often red
 *** position modifiers can ...? e.g. laterally, ...?